General Academic Information

 A student who successfully completes all requirements of the Board of Education and is in good standing may participate in graduation exercises and will receive a diploma at that time.
 Only those students who have earned their required number of credits may participate in the graduation exercises.
 Also note that all fines and fees must be paid in full in order to participate in the graduation ceremony.

 No student may earn more than 7.5 credits per semester by combining regular course offerings with alternative credit opportunities unless approved by administration.
 Course enrollments are determined by facilities, sufficient equipment, and safety limits.
-All students must take at least (6) classes per semester unless special arrangements have been approved by the building administration.
+All students must take at least (6) classes in semester 1 unless special arrangements have been approved by the building administration.

 Students transferring to SHS are classified - as deemed by CDE (Colorado Department of Education) policy, as full time, if enrolled in a minimum of (6) classes.
 Part time student status is 2-5 classes.